Find out further information of the Harrogate and Knaresborough congestion measures.

 We believe now is the time to review the problems, and identify the best way forward.
 Over the past two years, we have been working with consultants WSP to do this.

-The strategic objectives of the study and any subsequent measures are to:
+The strategic objectives of the study and any subsequent measures were to:

 - Support the sustainable growth of Harrogate and Knaresborough in line with national, regional and local policies and plans.